The views expressed by the host on this program, Rivet The Nation.

 Who needs more?

-In Laguna Beach, where civic leaders and residents can no longer stand arm in arms, gazing out at the sunset.
+Really, folks, who needs more than 2,500 square feet in Laguna Beach, where civic leaders and residents can no longer stand arm in arms gazing out at the sunset because 925 Oriole Drive was built atop the mountain.

-Anyway, I'm just telling you, uh your argument out in California is not going to be, will the state or somebody else rebuild these homes for the rich?
+Anyway, I'm just telling you, your argument out in California is not going to be, will the state or somebody else rebuild these homes for the rich?

 There'd be a big fight on it.

-Uh now this business about the value of a college degree.
+Now this business about the value of a college degree, this came up with a previous caller.

 It's an interesting piece.

-He said the annual trials and tribulations of college acceptance are over for most students and parents.
+He said, the annual trials and tribulations of college acceptance are over for most students and parents.

-What never seems to end, though, for students and parents, is the understandable anxiety over paying for college.
+What never seems to end, though, for students and parents is the understandable anxiety over paying for college.

 The relentless rise in the cost of higher education alarms payers and the public.